The party has gone out of bounds!

 • What do we gain by continuing/ending this work together?

 These questions, along with a trained conflict mediator, are designed to help identify the issues and brainstorm ideas.
 The partners even thought about and agreed to the tools and practices that define how they will treat each other during the conversation.
 The idea is to put the partners in the appropriate headspace to hear each other and communicate effectively.
-These tools are based on the Peace and Justice Institute's teachings.
 The agreement spells out exactly how to handle conflict or close the partnership if needed.
 Nothing has been left to chance or for the courts to decide.

 Formal Mediation